BYOD (Bring Your Own Device)

 www.netsafe.org.nz

 Digital technology is an important part of how we connect.
 From buying groceries to organising get togethers – being online is a big part of how we live.
 Its impact has been profoundly positive, helping us overcome physical distance and allowing us to share worldwide, but there are risks too.
-This Staying Safe Online Guide helps everyone have better online experiences across many different platforms.
+This Parents and Caregivers page helps everyone have better online experiences across many different platforms.

-And with more people recognising the importance of being safe online and what it means for them and their families, this Staying Safe Online Guide helps people of all ages.
+And with more people recognising the importance of being safe online and what it means for them and their families, this Parents and Caregivers page helps people of all ages.

 Switch on Safety